Last editedOct 20223 min read

 A unique invoice reference for your records.

-Invoice payments with GoCardless
+Collecting invoice payments with GoCardless

 If you’re running a gardening services business, the Direct Debit solution offered by GoCardless could be the ideal way to take invoice payments, helping you eliminate late payments, save time, and reduce stress.
 As Direct Debit is a pull-based payment method, you’re in full control of the incoming payment.
-Furthermore, there are a broad range of benefits associated with GoCardless, including advance knowledge of incoming payments, seamless integration with 200+ partners, and the fact that merchants can get paid twice as fast by accepting GoCardless payments for online invoices.

 We can help